gurdalertek/Smiles-and-Stats-v02g/README.md

 ## Smiles & Stats GPT
-Data analytics GPT for automatically analyzing World Happiness dataset
+Data analytics GPT for automatically analyzing World Happiness dataset Code and original GPT developed by Shouq Alzahmi, Maryam Ezzaza, and Jawaher Alyammahi.
+Later versions and Prompt Set - v08g developed by Gurdal Ertek and deployed under ChatGPT.

 ## Inspiration
 1. Extracting meaningful insights from vast amounts of information can be overwhelming.